 The Centre for Medieval and Renaissance Studies at Oxford University in England provides one-to-one teaching through semester-long tutorials, an integral course of lectures, field trips, and a colloquium.
 Seminars are offered in art history, history, languages, literature, philosophy, political thought, women's studies, and religious studies.

-Women's Studies in Europe—In the Comparative Women's Studies in Europe program sponsored by Antioch College, students observe firsthand the European women's movement during fall semester.
-Participants meet with women from varied professions in four different European countries: Netherlands, Germany, Poland and Britain.
-The program includes three courses and an independent research project.
+Multiple Countries in Europe—In the Comparative Women's and Gender Studies in Europe program sponsored by Antioch College, students observe firsthand the European women's movement.
+Participants meet with women from varied professions in five different countries: Netherlands, Germany, Poland, Czech Republic, and Turkey.
+This fall semester program includes three courses and an independent research project.
+Students stay in hostels, hotels, and with local hosts throughout Europe.

-CC-CS offers a semester or full-year Spanish language program in Córdoba in the northern part of Argentina.
+SSA offers a semester or full-year Spanish language program in Córdoba in the northern part of Argentina.
 The program partners with the Universidad Nacional de Córdoba (UNC), and courses are available in a variety of subjects.
 Students have the opportunity to engage in extracurricular activities such as tango and equestrian lessons, internships, or volunteer community service.
-Students are placed in home stays.
+Students are placed in homestays.

-Costa Rica—The ACM sponsors a Latin American Culture and Society program in San José in the fall and a Tropical Field Research program in the spring.
+Costa Rica—The Associated Colleges of the Midwest (ACM) sponsors a Latin American Culture and Society program in San José in the fall and a Tropical Field Research program in the spring.
 The fall semester has three major components: Spanish language study, introduction to Costa Rica, and a core course taught by a local expert.
 Students live with families and complete an independent study project.
 The spring semester is a program for advanced independent work in the natural and social sciences and the humanities.
-It includes language study (including a home stay), field research, a research seminar and paper.
+It includes language study (including a homestay), field research, a research seminar and paper.

 The School for Field Studies Center for Sustainable Development Studies, located at Atenas, works on sustainable development opportunities for Costa Rica.
 In this semester-long program, students study the seven Protected Areas and then apply that knowledge to the local canton of Atenas.
 They also are involved in the local community.
 Housing is provided in the Center.
 A summer option is available.